 This species is native to South Africa (Eastern Cape).

 Haworthiopsis fasciata, formerly known as Haworthia fasciata, is a small succulent that forms rosettes of green triangular leaves lined with white bumps on the underside.
 It offsets readily to form clumps.
 The rosettes grow up to 7.2 inches (18 cm) tall and 6 inches (15 cm) in diameter.
-Flowers are white, tubular, and appear in summer on the end of an up to 1 foot (30 cm) long inflorescence.
+Flowers are white, tubular, and appear in summer at the end of an up to 1 foot (30 cm) long inflorescence.

 This species is very similar to and often confused with Haworthiopsis attenuata that has tubercles on both upper and lower surfaces of leaves.
 H. fasciata is rare in cultivation, and many H. attenuata specimens are mislabelled as H. fasciata.

 How to Grow and Care for Haworthiopsis fasciata